Skip to content

 Obfuscation tuning

 String that is encrypted through OpenSSL is eventually turned into a base64 string.
-You can obfuscate this string by swapping these letters.
-Write pairs of letters in the following format to the tune.crypt file:
+You can obfuscate this string by swapping these symbols.
+Write pairs of letters or numbers in the following format to the tune.crypt file:

 A B